Ippolit Shpazhinsky: Biography

 The dramatist Modest Ilyich Tchaikovsky admired The Enchantress and one scene in particular.
 He pointed it out to his brother, the composer Pyotr Ilyich Tchaikovsky, who proceeded to write a duet based on that scene.
-Pyotr saw the play himself in January 1885, after which he wrote to Shpazhinsky, asking him to convert the drama to an opera libretto.
-Shpazhinsky agreed heartily, saying there was no composer with whom he would rather collaborate, and the two men met that month to discuss the project.
+Pyotr saw the play in January 1885, after which he wrote to Shpazhinsky, asking him to convert the drama to an opera libretto.
+Shpazhinsky agreed, saying there was no composer with whom he would rather collaborate, and the two men met that month to discuss the project.
 In the event, the librettist's work on the project was slow and was further delayed by his divorce proceedings.
 When the libretto was finally completed in August, it was far too long and Tchaikovsky had to radically cut it.
 Even so, the opera The Enchantress was still the longest work he ever wrote.
 Shpazhinsky's play The Enchantress was translated into French, German and Czech, as was The General's Wife.
 In the meantime, Tchaikovsky had become friendly with Shpazhinsky's estranged wife Yuliya, who had been forced by her husband to move to Sevastopol with their children.
 She and Tchaikovsky exchanged many letters of mutual support.

 In May 1887, Shpazhinsky had offered Tchaikovsky another of his libretti, The Bayadere, based on Goethe's ballad Der Gott und die Bajadere.
-He had been considering making it available to the French-born Russian composer Anton Simon, but felt Tchaikovsky's music was of greater quality.
+He had considered making it available to the French-born Russian composer Anton Simon, but felt Tchaikovsky's music was of greater quality.
 Tchaikovsky gave this idea some consideration, but eventually rejected it.

-Although The Enchantress received lukewarm reviews at its November 1887 premiere, Tchaikovsky liked Shpazhinsky's style and he approached him for another libretto, this time based on Alexander Pushkin's historical novel The Captain's Daughter, which the writer started on in the spring of 1888.
-The composer abandoned this work before doing any work on it.
+Although The Enchantress received mediocre reviews at its November 1887 premiere, Tchaikovsky liked Shpazhinsky's style and he approached him for another libretto, this time based on Alexander Pushkin's historical novel The Captain's Daughter, which the writer started in the spring of 1888.
+The composer abandoned this plan before doing any work on it.

-In 1890 Shpazhinsky became President of the Society of Russian Dramatists and Opera Composers.
+In 1890, Shpazhinsky became President of the Society of Russian Dramatists and Opera Composers.

-In 1900, he offered Nikolai Rimsky-Korsakov the same libretto that Tchaikovsky had rejected in 1887, The Bayadere, only to have it rejected a second time.
+In 1900, he offered Nikolai Rimsky-Korsakov the same libretto that Tchaikovsky had rejected in 1887, The Bayadere, only to have it rejected again.